How we are tackling workload

 - Focus on the use of textbooks and ready-made quality assured resources to help reduce planning time and support better teaching.

 - No ‘all/most/some’ learning objectives or creation of different worksheets for different abilities.
 There is no need for any differentiation by task.

 - In the last 3 years, we have had an extra TED to support departments with the planning of the new curriculum.

 - No shoe horning of IT into lessons.

 - The PPA allocation for teachers is more than the requirements set out in the School Teachers’ Pay and Conditions Document and amounts to 12% of a teacher’s timetabled teaching hours.

-- We have increased the number of PPAs for NQTs.
+- We have increased the amount of PPAs for NQTs.